music-match/music-match.github.io/index.md

 Upon logging in, the user has the ability to:
 - View Own Profile
 - Browse Users
+- Browse Jams
+- Watch the jam that was chosen to be featured on the home page

 ## Browsing Users
 <img src="images/browse-users.png">